-Morn, the Dreaming Sun
+Kadrys, the Dreaming Sun

-Genne or The Child is the secondary moon of Elsemorn, orbiting behind Hirde by just over four hours.
+Genne or The Child is the secondary moon of Morn, orbiting behind Hirde by just over four hours.
 It is much smaller than Hirde, only one-tenth its diameter.
 Genne is also called The Sister and The Kinling.

-There are ancient stories of a world that orbited very close to Morn, within the orbit of Sentorica.
+There are ancient stories of a world that orbited very close to Kadrys, within the orbit of Sentorica.
 It has never been observed by modern astronomers and is presumed to be lost or simply legendary.

 The Distaftid was originally devised by dwarves and taught to humans after the fall of Cordiana.
 It can be argued that human cultures are its most ardent devotees, however.
-They have certainly done the most to spread knowledge of the constellations across Elsemorn.
+They have certainly done the most to spread knowledge of the constellations across Morn.
 Most cultures follow the Distaftid, either using the constellation names verbatim, transliterated, or translated.

 There are 12 constellations along the ecliptic plane and at least 18 commonly-recognized constellations above the ecliptic plane.